Psion Series 3A

 Input: QWERTY keyboard

 Connectivity: Serial, 19200 bit/s RS-232C

-Our unit has a plastic wood effect case.
+This example in our collection has a plastic wood effect case.

 Magazine Articles About Psion 3A